CCrashCup/FoV-Sphere/README.md

 Click step 3.

-Enter the second FoV value from the second import into Step 4.
+Enter the second FoV value used in the second import into Step 4.
 Press ENTER.

 Click Step 5.